shibisuriya/amazon-ec2-toggle/README.md

 c) This way the EC2 will be switched off as soon as it stops recieving HTTP requests (15 minutes in our case).

+## Warning
+- Careful while editing the Angular2+ HTTP interceptor, it might put the program in a loop.
+- Careful while writing events to the eventBridge, events might fire in a loop, use AWS budget.

+## Drawback
+The API(s) might be a little bit slow since they are editing the eventBridge on each API call...
 ## Setup

 ### Angular Project (Frontend Web Application)